saucelabs/sauce-docs/docs/basics/test-config-annotation/test-config.md

 ### Default Selenium Version

 By default, Sauce Labs will use the following version of Selenium, depending on your selected combination of browser and operating system.
 While Selenium 3 is not yet fully implemented as a default version, it is supported for all Chrome and Firefox browsers on Mac and Windows platforms, for Safari 14+ on macOS 11 and higher, and for Microsoft Edge and IE browsers version 10 and above.
-Currently Sauce Labs supports Selenium 3.4.0+ for Firefox and Safari and Selenium 3.5.0+ for Microsoft Edge and Chrome.
+Sauce Labs supports Selenium 3.4.0+ for Firefox and Safari and Selenium 3.5.0+ for Microsoft Edge and Chrome.

 | Browser Name      | Default Selenium Version                                  |
 | ----------------- | --------------------------------------------------------- |